The-going/evlproject/content/dovetail/pipeline/porting/irqflow.md

     asm_irq_exit
 ```

+Since all of the IRQ handlers sharing an interrupt line are either
+in-band or out-of-band in a mutually exclusive way, such masking
+cannot delay out-of-band events.

 {{% notice tip %}}
 The logic behind masking interrupt lines until events are processed at
-some point later - out of the original interrupt context - also
+some point later - out of the original interrupt context - applies
-applies to the threaded interrupt model.
-In this case, interrupt lines
+exactly the same to the threaded interrupt model
+(i.e. `IRQF_THREAD`).
+In this case, interrupt lines may be masked
-may be masked until the IRQ thread is scheduled in, after the
+until the IRQ thread is scheduled in, after the interrupt handler
-interrupt handler clears the event cause eventually.
+clears the event cause eventually.
 {{% /notice %}}

+### Adapting the interrupt flow handlers to pipelining

-The logic for adapting flow handlers dealing with any kind of
+The logic for adapting flow handlers dealing with interrupt pipelining
-interrupt to pipelining can be decomposed in the following steps:
+is composed of the following steps:

 + (optionally) enter the critical section protected by the IRQ
   descriptor lock, if the interrupt is shared among processors